Rohan-Redd/Vision/README.md

 * About Page
 ```
-   * Press key 'F' to go to Object Detection Page
+   * Press key 'F' to go to Home Page
-   * Press key 'J' to go to Face Recognition Page
 ```